ym2151-tone-editor

 Concept

-- Starts in 100ms, plays sound in 100ms Note: these numbers are rough estimates, just significantly shorter than 1 second.
+- Launch in 100ms, sound in 100ms * (These numbers are approximate, implying significantly less than 1 second)

-- Pressing a key plays a sound and changes the tone
+- Pressing a key plays sound and changes the tone

 - Colorful visualization